Instance-Optimality of Bidirectional PageRank Estimation: Lower Bounds

 The arguments for in- and out-neighbors are the same.
-The at most $(1-\eps)n$ in-neighbors of $v$ are picked independently for $W$, each with probability at most $(1+\eps/4)\pf / T_{A, G}$.
-The expected number is therefore at most
+The at least $\eps n$ in-non-neighbors of $v$ are picked independently for $W$, each with probability $1.5\pf / T_{A, G}$.
+The expected number of in-non-neighbors of $v$ is therefore at least